 The majority of these new products are motorized reclining pieces.

 Over the entire furniture industry, motorized reclining furniture has the highest rate of problems and complaints of any product category.

-This rapid expansion of product lines over the past 4 years is apparently creating quality problems, especially in their motorized products.
+This rapid expansion of product lines, made in Thailand, over the past 4 years is apparently creating quality problems, especially in their motorized models.